akuity/kargo/docs/docs/15-concepts.md

 more "prod" stages at the end.

 :::note
-For more information on the Stage Resource, refer to [Working with Stages](./30-how-to-guides/14-working-with-stages.md) in the How-to guides.
+For more information on the Stage Resource, refer to [Working with Stages](./30-how-to-guides/14-working-with-stages.md).
 :::

 ### What is Freight?